Treatment for vaginal dryness, painful sex, frequent UTIs, and urgency.

 These highlights do not include all the information needed to use estradiol vaginal cream safely and effectively.
 Please see full prescribing information for estradiol vaginal cream.

-Estradiol vaginal cream is a prescription medication that's FDA-approved to treat moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
-When you receive your vaginal estradiol (estrogen), you'll open the box and read an FDA warning that estrogens increase risk of cancer and heart disease.
+Estradiol vaginal cream is a form of vaginal estrogen.
+Like all forms of vaginal estrogen, estradiol vaginal cream is a prescription medication.
+It’s FDA-approved to treat moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
+When you receive your estradiol vaginal cream, you’ll open the box and read an FDA warning that estrogens increase risk of cancer and heart disease.
 These warnings have only been substantiated with higher-dose oral forms of estrogen.
-Women's health groups state that these warnings do not apply to vaginal estrogen and have been advocating for updated information that reflects the safety of vaginal estrogen
+Women's health groups state that these warnings do not apply to vaginal estrogen and have been advocating for updated information that reflects the safety of vaginal estrogen.[1]

 Estradiol vaginal cream is prescribed in very small doses and is applied only to the affected tissues.
-Vaginal estradiol is not shown to carry risk of cancer and heart disease.
-It can be safe for women with breast cancer, provided they have approval from their oncologist.
+Vaginal estradiol is not shown to carry risk of cancer and heart disease, according to analysis of information from over 161,000 women as part of the very large Women’s Health Initiative Observational Study.[2]
+It can even be used by women with a history of breast cancer, provided they have approval from their oncologist.[3]

-At Interlude, we want you to feel safe and educated about your options for sexual wellness.
+At Interlude, we want you to feel safe and educated about your options for vaginal and urinary health in menopause and beyond.
 If you are considering estradiol vaginal cream, our medical team will determine if you are a good candidate for vaginal estradiol cream.
-We're available 24/7 to answer any questions you may have - unlimited messaging is included with your treatment.
+We’re available 24/7 to answer any questions you may have - unlimited messaging is included with your treatment.

 Estradiol vaginal cream (USP, 0.01%) is FDA-approved to treat moderate to severe dryness, itching, and burning in and around the vagina due to menopause.
 These changes are also known as vulvar and vaginal atrophy or the genitourinary syndrome of menopause.